Xilinx/HPCG_FPGA/README.md

 ## Building for the FPGA ##

-The FPGA implementation of HPCG has been developed keeping the same calculations as the original software version of HPCG implementing specific optimizations for multiple FPGA execution.\\
+The FPGA implementation of HPCG has been developed keeping the same calculations as the original software version of HPCG implementing specific optimizations for multiple FPGA execution.<br/>
-All the source code of the optimized version of HPCG is located in the `src-fpga` directory.\\
+All the source code of the optimized version of HPCG is located in the `src-fpga` directory.<br/>
-All the code has been designed to target the Alveo U280 FPGA, and can be run using one or multiple boards.\\
+All the code has been designed to target the Alveo U280 FPGA, and can be run using one or multiple boards.<br/>
-Execution of the benchmark requires XRT 2020.1, also Vitis 2020.1 is necessary to build both the kernels and the host executable. \\
+Execution of the benchmark requires XRT 2020.1, also Vitis 2020.1 is necessary to build both the kernels and the host executable. <br/>
-To build kernels simply navigate to the `src-fpga` directory and choose the desired precision for example: \\
+To build kernels simply navigate to the `src-fpga` directory and choose the desired precision for example: <br/>
 `cd src-fpga/double`
-From there type:\\
+From there type:<br/>
 `make all TARGET=hw`
-The Makefile looks for the Xilinx Alveo U280 platform (DSA version 2019.3) in the default installation path (/opt/xilinx/platforms).\\
+The Makefile looks for the Xilinx Alveo U280 platform (DSA version 2019.3) in the default installation path (/opt/xilinx/platforms).<br/>
-If the path to the DSA is different, the user needs to specify the path when building the kernels in the following way:\\
+If the path to the DSA is different, the user needs to specify the path when building the kernels in the following way:<br/>
-`PLATFORM=/path_to_platform/xilinx_u280_xdma_201920_3.xpfm`\\
+`PLATFORM=/path_to_platform/xilinx_u280_xdma_201920_3.xpfm`<br/>
-To build the host executable go in the home directory and choose which precision you used to build the binaries so that the host files are build accordingly, for example:\\
+To build the host executable go in the home directory and choose which precision you used to build the binaries so that the host files are build accordingly, for example:<br/>
-`make arch=FPGA_DOUBLE`.\\
+`make arch=FPGA_DOUBLE`.<br/>
-This will generate the host executable that will target double precision operations.\\
+This will generate the host executable that will target double precision operations.<br/>
-Inside the `src-fpga/` directory multiple versions of the benchmark are present.\\
+Inside the `src-fpga/` directory multiple versions of the benchmark are present.<br/>
-We implemented the Benchmark using different degrees of precision to test the performance of the FPGA.\\
+We implemented the Benchmark using different degrees of precision to test the performance of the FPGA.<br/>
-If one desires to build for a lower precision than the one used normally in the Benchmark both host executable and FPGA build need to be adjusted accordingly.\\
+If one desires to build for a lower precision than the one used normally in the Benchmark both host executable and FPGA build need to be adjusted accordingly.<br/>
-To build for a lower precision simply go in the directory inside src-fpga and build for the FPGA in the same way as before:\\
+To build for a lower precision simply go in the directory inside src-fpga and build for the FPGA in the same way as before:<br/>
-`cd src-fpga/half`\\
+`cd src-fpga/half`<br/>
-`make all TARGET=hw`\\
+`make all TARGET=hw`<br/>
-This will build the kernels using half precision operations.\\
+This will build the kernels using half precision operations.<br/>
 To build the host executable accordingly simply go into the home directory of the repository and type:
 `make arch=FPGA_HALF`

 ## Executing on the FPGA ##

-To execute the benchmark position yourself on the home directory of the repository and type:\\
+To execute the benchmark position yourself on the home directory of the repository and type:<br/>
-`mpirun -n 1 /bin/xhpcg 64 64 64`\\
+`mpirun -n 1 /bin/xhpcg 64 64 64`<br/>
-The syntax of the host executable is the following:\\
+The syntax of the host executable is the following:<br/>
 `mpirun -n <number_of_mpi_nodes> <path_to_hpcg_executable> <dim_x> <dim_y> <dim_z>`
 To execute the benchmark on multiple nodes use a config file, example configfiles are stored in the `configFile` directory.